golifox/small_projects/README.md

-# big_book_of_small_projects
+# Description
-Projects from 'The Big Book of Small Python Projects' by El Sweirgart
+It`s my realisation of projects from 'The Big Book of Small Python Projects' by El Sweirgart.